GCyang08/Todo-List-with-Redux/README.md

           .
 Toggle light and dark mode

 ## What I did -
 This project was created using React, a JavaScript framework.
+Everyting about this project was coded from scratch.
 For the layout of this project, I used CSS and flexbox.
-I have used React Redux to store my state and dispatch some behavior so that users can interact with the app following along with the usage of React Hooks.
+I have used React Redux to store my state and dispatch some behavior so that users can interact with the app.
+I also used React Hooks to implement my application as well.

 ## Available Scripts